Professional skills in a resume: examples of skills and knowledge. Examples of professional skills and abilities in a resume

 • License category C, driving experience without accidents – 7 years.

-An example of a description of the professional skills of a lawyer
+An example of a lawyer's professional skills description

 Professional skills and abilities in a lawyer’s resume:

-• Knowledge of contractual, labor and business law;
+• Knowledge of contract, labor and commercial law;

-• Experience in using the services "My Arbitrator", "Card File of Arbitration Cases";
+• Experience in using the services “My Arbitrator”, “Card Index of Arbitration Cases”;

 • Competent preparation of procedural and legal documentation.